dmulholl/ark/ivy/ini/lib/graphite/readme.md

 ## License

-This work has been placed in the public domain.
+* All code and CSS has been placed in the public domain.

+* The bundled Crimson Text font is distributed under the Open Font License.